This post may contain affiliate links.

-The Yongala is spectacular, turtles, sea snakes, fabulous soft coral and clouds of fish so thick you can hardly see through them.
-We made our way to the stern, checking out port holes along the vessel’s 109m length as we went.
-At the stern we stopped to do a check for nitrogen narcosis, I think I did OK on this, but maybe I was a bit narked, I don’t know.
+The Yongala is spectacular, there are turtles, sea snakes, fabulous soft coral and clouds of fish so thick you can hardly see through them.
+We made our way to the stern, checking out portholes along the vessel’s 109m length as we went.
+At the stern we stopped to do a check for nitrogen narcosis.
+I think I did OK on this, but maybe I was a bit narked, I don’t know.

 We were in over 25m of water and I eventually lost sight of my group and the wreck.
 I gave up and floated to the surface.

 An ascent like that isn’t good for you, I’d had no decompression stops, I was worried about the bends, but worse still, I found myself bobbing about in fairly heavy swell in the open ocean.
 NO BOAT IN SIGHT!

 Talk about scary!
 There are tiger sharks out there, plenty of them.
 If they didn’t get me I was just going to float away and be lost forever.